 The school's administration continued its effort to effectively integrate technology into the learning process.
 The Accelerated Grammar and Spelling Program were added to the existing Accelerated Math and Reading program.
-An Administrative Software Program was purchased in an attempt to better the communication between the families of St. Cecelia and the school's administration, faculty and staff.
+An Administrative Software Program was purchased in an attempt to better the communication between the families of St. Coaclin and the school's administrative families of the school of t

+St. Cecelia and the school's administration, faculty and staff.